MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

 - CD4A defines three kinds of symbols: `CDTypeSymbol`, `CDAssociationSymbol`, and `CDRoleSymbol`
-- All types either implement `CDTypeSymbol` or one of the `TypeSymbol`s and have no additional functionality or attributes
+- All types either implement `CDTypeSymbol` or one of the `TypeSymbol`s and have no additional functionality or attributes.
+  The exception is `CDRoleSymbol`, which is similar to `FieldSymbol` but has a different behavior.

 ### `CDTypeSymbol`